safkanyazilim/eanapilib/README.md

 ###Steps
 Command line versions of each step are in parenthesis.

-1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`.
+1. Download the source code from git: `git clone git://ExpediaInc/ean-android/ean-android.git`

-2. Open a command line in the cloned directory: `cd ean-android/api-lib`.
+2. Open a command line in the cloned directory: `cd ean-android/api-lib`

-3. Run the ant command publish: `ant publish`.
+3. Run the ant command publish: `ant publish`

 3. You should now have built the api-lib and published it to the local artifactory repository.